Here’s the deal on soaker hoses… They are a very efficient way to irrigate plants without wasting water.

 The water is delivered low to the ground, close to the plant roots.
 This keeps the foliage dry, reducing the chances of fungal infection to the plants.

 Drip irrigation is different from soaker hoses.
-Drip irrigation uses flexible plastic tubing with tiny holes or emitters which drip or spray water slowly on the soil.
+A drip system uses flexible plastic drip hose tubing with tiny holes or emitters which drip or spray water slowly on the soil.

 How To Use A Soaker Hose System In The Garden

 “Soakers” save time and gallons of water.
-Some of the items below are not necessary but help making the irrigation process more efficient.
+Some of the items below are not necessary but help to make the irrigation process more efficient.